jordiabante/NucSeq/README.md

 Description
 ------------------
-NucSeq is a multi-threaded nucleosome sequencing analysis package based mainly on shell and perl scripts.
+NucSeq is a multi-threaded nucleosome sequencing analysis package.

 Workflow
 ------------------